SMerrony/emdee/README.md

 * Controls are provided to Play, Stop
 * Audio tracks may have a volume modifie
 * Dummy or 'placeholder' tracks may be inserted to remind MD of a cappella pieces etc.
+* Independently scalable interface, so you can have a nice big font for live use without reconfiguring your desktop

 Third-party 'helper' applications are used to actually play the tracks, currently...
 * `ffplay` for FLAC, MP3, OGG and WAV
-* `aplaymidi` for MIDI files on an external device such as a synthesizer, keyboard, or digital piano
+* `aplaymidi` (Linux-only) for MIDI files on an external device such as a synthesizer, keyboard, or digital piano

 You must ensure those applications are installed on your system for `eMDee` to work.